gimlet-io/gimlet-documentation/src/pages/blog/flux2.md

 Why?
 Because it is not easy to observe Kustomization and HelmRelease states in the cluster.
 Even with tools that show Custom Resources, it is not obvious to make the connection between application deployments and Flux resources.

-The goal with Capacitor is to create the right context for developers to debug their deployment.
+The goal with Capacitor is to create the right context for developers to debug their deployments.
 Whether the error is related to Flux or not.

 We hope you’re going to find the tool useful.”